sodonnel/rocksdb-benchmark/readme.md

 BenchmarkDirectoryWalk.walkRandomDirectory        PROTO_LONG  thrpt   20  22635.102 ± 1195.000  ops/s
 ```

 Comparing to the PROTO_LONG table, Flatbuffers are slower.
 Remember this is effectively retrieving raw bytes, and the Flatbuffers are bigger (240 vs 128 bytes).
 However, if you compare the PROTO LONG time against plain PROTO, you can see the overhead deserialising the Protobuf message adds.
-The difference for Flatbuffers is almost insignificant.
+The comparison for Flatbuffers shows deserialisation is almost insignificant.

 ### Undersized Cache